asuh/front-end-macos/readme.md

 One of the more popular network monitors and script blockers is called [Little Snitch](https://www.obdev.at/products/littlesnitch/index.html), which I don't personally use.
 It will keep applications from reporting back stats that can compromise privacy and security.

+## Sublime Text, Atom, and VSCode

+The text editor is a developer's most important tool.
+Everyone has their preferences, but unless you're a hardcore [Vim](https://en.wikipedia.org/wiki/Vim_(text_editor)) user, I recommend one of three editors: [Sublime Text](https://www.sublimetext.com/), [VSCode](https://code.visualstudio.com/) or [Atom](https://atom.io/).

+### Sublime Text

+I split my time starting here, for older projects.
+It's a solid code editor with lots of extensibility.

+    brew cask install sublime-text-dev

+I prefer using the cutting edge [beta version of Sublime Text 3](https://sublimetext.com/3) which is usually just as stable as version 2.

+Sublime Text is not free, but it has an unlimited "evaluation period".
+The seemingly expensive $70 price tag is worth every penny.
+If you can afford it, I suggest you [support](https://www.sublimetext.com/buy) this awesome editor. :)

+After installing Sublime Text, add [Package Control](https://packagecontrol.io/installation).
+This is the most important addition you'll make to Sublime Text and it'll give you the power to install plugins, add-ons, themes, color schemes and more.

+#### Colors

+I recommend to change two color settings:

+- **Theme** (which is how the tabs, the file explorer on the left, etc. look)
+- **Color Scheme** (the colors of the code).

+I prefer darker themes: [Material Design Darker](https://github.com/equinusocio/material-theme) and [Seti_UI Theme](https://packagecontrol.io/packages/Seti_UI).

+Go to **Tools > Command Palette** (Shift-Command-P), Highlight **Package Control: Install Package** and then search for your preferred theme, make sure it's highlighted then press Enter to install it.

+Then go to **Sublime Text > Preferences > Settings - User** and add the following two lines (using Seti UI) and restart Sublime:

+    "theme": "Seti.sublime-theme",
+    "color_scheme": "Packages/Seti_UI/Scheme/Seti.tmTheme",

+#### Settings

+Let's configure our editor a little.
+Go to **Sublime Text > Preferences > Settings - User** and paste this code from [my Preferences.sublime-settings file](https://gist.github.com/asuh/67586e056eba7757330f).

+Feel free to tweak these to your preference.
+When done, save the file and close it.

+I can also open a file with `$ subl myfile.ext` or start a new project in the current directory with `$ subl .`.
+Pretty cool!

+### Atom

+If you like Sublime Text but can't afford or don't want to pay for it, [Atom](https://atom.io/) is an open-source editor in the spirit of Sublime Text that has a healthy community and regular updates.

+The main problem for Atom as of autumn 2018 is that large files and projects noticeably slow down Atom's performance.

+### VSCode

+Here's where I split the rest of my time.

+Visual Studio Code found popularity at the end of the 2010s and has become a staple open-source code editor for many front-end developers.
+I use it both personally and professionally because of various built-in features like git support, terminal integration, live sharing your code with another developer, and a similar-to-Sublime-Text repository of great plugins.
+I recommend using VSCodium, as it strips away the telemetry and tracking that Github integrates into VSCode.

+    brew cask install vscodium

+There's a ton of great tutorials and articles, such as [VS Code Docs](https://code.visualstudio.com/docs/introvideos/basics) and [VS Code Can Do That?](https://vscodecandothat.com/).

+## Vim

+It is a good idea to learn [Vim](http://www.vim.org/).
+It is a popular open-source editor accessed using command-line shells and is often pre-installed on Unix  and Linux systems.

+For example, when you run a `git commit`, it will open Vim to allow you to type the commit message.

+I suggest you read a tutorial on Vim.
+Grasping the concept of the two "modes" of the editor, **Insert** (by pressing `i`) and **Normal** (by pressing `Esc` to exit Insert mode), will be the part that feels most unnatural.
+After that it's just remembering a few important keys.

+Vim's default settings aren't great, and you could spend a lot of time tweaking your configuration (the `.vimrc` file).
+But if you're like me and just use Vim occasionally, you'll be happy to know that [Tim Pope](https://github.com/tpope) has put together some sensible defaults to quickly get started.

+First, install [pathogen.vim](https://github.com/tpope/vim-pathogen) by running:

+    mkdir -p ~/.vim/autoload ~/.vim/bundle && \
+    curl -LSso ~/.vim/autoload/pathogen.vim https://tpo.pe/pathogen.vim

+If you're brand new to Vim and lacking a vimrc, vim ~/.vimrc and paste in the following super-minimal example:

+    execute pathogen#infect()
+    syntax on
+    filetype plugin indent on

+And finally, install the Vim "sensible defaults" by running:

+    cd ~/.vim/bundle && \
+    git clone git://github.com/tpope/vim-sensible.git

+With that, Vim will look a lot better next time you open it!

 ## ZSH

 macOS 10.15 and newer come with zsh as the default shell, replacing Bash.
 Install [Oh My Zsh!](http://ohmyz.sh/) for extra help and nice defaults.